LeapMaster/Java-LFG/ProjectGoals.md

 ### Essential

-- [X] Live, constantly-updating feed of detailed posts.
+* Live, constantly-updating feed of detailed posts.
 These posts need to show all relevant data, as well as how long ago it was posted, generated with each refresh.
 I need to, at the very least, have a refresh button that refreshes the feed without reloading the page; using javascript for active updating would be ideal.
 Having both as options would be great.

-- [X] Lots of easily-configurable fields for sufficiently detailed posts.
+* Lots of easily-configurable fields for sufficiently detailed posts.

-- [X] Self-maintaining database.
+* Self-maintaining database.
 All posts need to have a limited life span to prevent storage from becoming flooded with quickly-useless data.
 I would ideally do this either using maximum storage values for categories, or simply having timed clearing of posts older than a certain amount.
 This is not a forum, this is mean to facilitate fast connections.

-- [X] Dynamic HTML; detailed forms need to be hidden to make room to view the feed.
+* Dynamic HTML; detailed forms need to be hidden to make room to view the feed.

-- [X] Some kind of captcha-like validation to prevent spam/advertising from overrunning the site.
+* Some kind of captcha-like validation to prevent spam/advertising from overrunning the site.

-- [X] Optional account registration; cookies should be used when possible to retain data between sessions, but being able to log in could afford some streamlining of the input process.
+* Optional account registration; cookies should be used when possible to retain data between sessions, but being able to log in could afford some streamlining of the input process.

 ### Fun Stuff

-- [X] Instant, peer-to-peer, no-registration chat.
+* Instant, peer-to-peer, no-registration chat.
 Click on a User's post and talk to them!
 I was blown away when I saw this done on one site, and while most likely pretty challenging, it would be very cool to get this working.

-- [X] Integration with game API.
+* Integration with game API.
 Being able to make character data a part of the posts would be pretty slick.

-- [X] A live counter of users active on the site.
+* A live counter of users active on the site.
 Once again, no idea how to do this, but it'd be pretty nice to give players an immediate idea of site activity.

-- [X] Integration with advertisement or donation buttons.
+* Integration with advertisement or donation buttons.
 While I'd like to keep these minimal, it would be pretty cool to see how to go about monetization of our web sites.

+* Pretty minor, but some degree of social media involvement (such as a button to like on Facebook) would be interesting.